Integrated HDTV Tuner: The widescreen Mitsubishi LCD TV has

 It does this by doubling the traditional progressive scan frame rate and creates

-new frames of video between the tradition frames to create smoother moving
+new frames of video between the tradition frames, along with backlight scanning, to create smoother moving

 images.
-Smooth120Hz Film Motion also smoothes film judder (image vibration) that
+Variable Smooth240Hz Film Motion also smoothes film judder (image vibration) that

 may be present in film-based content such as movies.

 Reduction system uses advanced algorithms to better identify video noise from

 fine detail and correct the signal rather that distort it.
 The advanced Video